jtmiclat/sea-admin-boundaries/README.md

 ### Basic usage

-I recommend sticking with flatgeobuff for reading as geoparquet is still in beta and geopacakge is less efficient for reads.
+I recommend sticking with reading flatgeobuff as geoparquet is still in beta and geopackage is less efficient for reads.

 ```python
 import geopandas as gpd